 Ensure that the variable and the parameter object is directly references by tunable parameters of Simulink blocks.
 In FMU Export dialog, expand Parameter Details... to configure each parameter.
 You can:

 Modify Exported Name so the parameter is displayed with a different name on FMU interface.
 Do not use special characters and duplicate names.

-Descriptionof FMU parameter variable by clicking on parameter name, and directly modifying the parameter object.
-You cannot configure FMU
+Descriptionof FMU parameter variable by clicking on parameter name, and directly modifying the parameter object

 The following parameter data types are supported:

 Fixed-step solvers are supported for standalone FMU export.
 It is recommended to set a fixed fundamental sample time (Solver > Solver details > Fixed-step size) before exporting the model.
-When simulating the Standalone FMU in other environment, communication step-size must be an integral multiple of the fundamental sample time.
+When simulating the standalone FMU in another environment, communication step-size must be an integral multiple of the fundamental sample time.

 FMU Dynamic Library

 A generated FMU contains a dynamic library build for the current platform.
 The default